Asis2019/m3u8Tomp4/readme.md

 For details, please refer to ffmpeg.wasm at [FAQ](https://github.com/ffmpegwasm/ffmpeg.wasm#faq).

-1. only support SharedArrayBuffer browsers running.(Currently only PC 端的谷歌浏览器可以用)
+1. Only support browser that have SharedArrayBuffer running.
+(Currently only PC)

 2. WebAssembly limits the maximum supported file input to 2GB.

 ## Support

-If this library helps you please star itt️!
+If this library helps you please star the repository!